expectedparrot/edsl/docs/questions.rst

    Question('free_text', question_name = """favorite_food""", question_text = """What is your favorite food?""")]

-To run the questions, we pass them to a `Survey` and then call the `run` method, as before:
+To run the questions, we pass them to a `Survey` in the usual manner:

 .. code-block:: python